Get Your Flu Shot!

 Flu Vaccination at the Student Health Center

-Currently enrolled students: No Cost
+- Currently enrolled students: No cost

-Current Cal State LA employees: $20
+- Current employees: $20

-What is seasonal flu?
+What is Seasonal Flu?

-Seasonal flu is a contagious respiratory illness caused by flu viruses.
+Seasonal flu is a contagious respiratory illness caused by influenza viruses.
 Approximately 5-20% of U.S. residents get the flu each year.
 In the United States, flu season occurs in the fall and winter.
-Seasonal flu activity usually peaks in January or February, but it can occur as early as October and as late as May.
+Seasonal flu activity usually peaks in January or February, but it can occur as early as October and end as late as May.

-What are common complications from the seasonal flu?
+What are Common Complications from the Seasonal Flu?